fluxcd/flagger/docs/gitbook/tutorials/gatewayapi-progressive-delivery.md

 kubectl apply -k https://github.com/fluxcd/flagger//kustomize/tester?ref=main
 ```

 Create metric templates targeting the Prometheus server in the `flagger-system` namespace.
-The PromQL query below is meant for `Envoy`, but you can [change it to your ingress/mesh provider](https://docs.flagger.app/faq#metrics) accordingly.
+The PromQL queries below are meant for `Envoy`, but you can [change it to your ingress/mesh provider](https://docs.flagger.app/faq#metrics) accordingly.

 ```yaml
 apiVersion: flagger.app/v1beta1